 That’s not to say that you won’t spend time at a computer though, electrical engineers use programs to design and map out systems and equipment.
 Also, a con of electrical engineering is the inherent danger involved with working with electricity.
 Obviously there are plenty of safety measures in place, but electric shock is still a risk of the job.

-Many of the pros of being a software engineer can be applied to the mechanical engineering career.
+You can apply many of the pros of being a software engineer to a mechanical engineering career.
 You work in a comfortable office much of the day, though you may get to leave the office sometimes depending on your specific job.
 Also, mechanical engineering is one of the most varied engineering careers possible.
 There are numerous industries that you can find a mechanical engineering job in.

 Perhaps one of the biggest cons is that mechanical engineering is on the lower end of the pay spectrum when it comes to engineering jobs.
 That’s not to say the pay is meager, in fact it’s quite good, but there’s a noticeable difference between the average pay of software engineers and mechanical engineers.
 Another con is the stress associated with the job, but this is often the case with just about any engineering career.